uvoteam/pdf_extract/README.md

-pdf_extract is the thread-safe library to extract text from pdf files.
+pdf_extract is a thread-safe library to extract text from pdf files.
 Vertical text is not rendered.
 Multicolumn document is rendered vertically(each column is drawed separated by \n).

 You should call pdf_extractor_init to init library before usage, and pdf_extractor_deinit after usage;